commit-live-students/python_getting_started_project/q02_teams/README.md

 Hint?

-There are 2 teams, in the data.
+There are 2 teams in the data.